TeamDiopside/InfinityButtons/README.md

 [![Forge](https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/supported/forge_vector.svg)](https://files.minecraftforge.net/net/minecraftforge/forge/)
 ---

 Ever felt like those pesky small buttons just aren't enough?
 Try Infinity Buttons!
 This mod adds a lot of new cool buttons to spice up your Minecraft experience.
 Keep missing the small button at your door while running?
 Try the Large Buttons!
-Want to set off some explosions?
+Want to set off some explosions in style?
 The emergency button has got you covered.
 Want to hide your base?
 Secret Buttons will do the trick!
 Those aren't the only buttons though, right beneath this text are some more buttons listed.

 ### What buttons does this mod add?